rdhillon1016/java-playground/spring/README.md

 **Prototype-scoped** beans means Spring creates a new object instance for each request for that bean.
 Use the `@Scope` annotation to change the bean's scope.
 This is useful to prevent race conditions on singleton beans, although you could just not use the Spring context and just instantiate an instance of that class yourself (as long as the instance doesn't itself need any beans).
 In general, in any case where we want Spring to augment the object with a specific capability, like dependency injection, it needs to be a bean.

+As a rule, you should use the prototype scope for all stateful beans and the singleton scope for stateless beans.

 Here's an example where using a prototype-scoped bean is useful (assume that the CommentProcessor has mutable state):
 ```java
 @Component